cafca/souma/README.md

 Development Status
 ====
 Souma is currently in beta status.
-That means it should be expected to break and functionality is quite limited as development is currently concentrated on laying a groundwork in sensible protocols and APIs.
+That means it should be expected to break and functionality is quite limited.
+Development is currently focussed on laying a groundwork in sensible protocols and APIs.

 License
 ====
 Souma is licensed under the Apache2 license.
-See LICENSE.txt and NOTICE.txt for details.
+See LICENSE, NOTICE and the licenses/ folder for details.